phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 bring).

 Traditionnaly, you should not be using persistent resources, as one request will be different from the other.
-Reusing the same resource should really be thought about deeply before going this way.
+Reusing the same resource should really be thoughtful before going this way.

 To register a persistent resource, use a persistent destructor instead of a classical one.
 This is done in the call to ``zend_register_list_destructors_ex()``, which API is like::